Sigmund — a friendly Freud mascot seated in a green armchair, holding a notepad and a cigar.

 Five vectors.
 Section by section.
 Citation by citation.

-Generic clinical AI collapses every paper into a single fuzzy "topic match."
-Sigmund splits each paper into five section-level vectors — and ranks treatments against the patient profile across every dimension at once.
+Sigmund splits each paper into five section-level vectors — population, intervention, outcomes, effect size, and timing — and ranks treatments against the patient profile across every dimension simultaneously.
+Citation-traceable on every line.

 Overview